tylerbcrawford/monsterr-media-server/CONTRIBUTING.md

 When reporting bugs, please include as many details as possible:

-* Use a clear and descriptive title
+*   Use a clear and descriptive title.
-* Describe the exact steps to reproduce the problem
+*   Describe the exact steps to reproduce the problem.
-* Provide specific examples to demonstrate the steps
+*   Provide specific examples to demonstrate the steps.
-* Include the debug information from `collect_debug_info.sh`
+*   Include the debug information from `collect_debug_info.sh`.
-* Describe the behavior you observed and what behavior you expected
+*   Describe the behavior you observed and the behavior you expected.
-* Include screenshots if possible
+*   Include screenshots if possible.

 ### Suggesting Enhancements

 When suggesting enhancements, please include:

-* A clear and descriptive title
+*   A clear and descriptive title.
-* A detailed description of the proposed functionality
+*   A detailed description of the proposed functionality.
-* Any possible implementation details you have in mind
+*   Any possible implementation details you have in mind.
-* Why this enhancement would be useful to most users
+*   An explanation of why this enhancement would be useful to most users.

 ### Development Process

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch for your feature
+2. Create a new branch for your feature.
-3. Make your changes
+3. Make your changes.
-4. Run tests and linting
+4. Run tests and linting.
-5. Submit your changes
+5. Submit your changes.

-### Setting Up Development Environment
+### Setting Up a Development Environment

 ```bash
 # Clone the repository